 We won’t lie, we’re a sucker for tourist traps.
 Sometimes they are that way for a reason right?
 Although the tram ride itself is underwhelming the views from the top are breathtaking!

-Travel Tip: There are less crowds in the early morning or late afternoon.
-We went right at 9am when it opened and there was still a line.
+Travel Tip: There are fewer crowds in the early morning or late afternoon.
+We went right at 9 am when it opened and there was still a line.
 However when we left the line was 5x as long!

 Address: 420 E Riverside Dr, Estes Park